vmware-tanzu/velero/README.md

 Ark gives you tools to back up and restore your Kubernetes cluster resources and persistent volumes.
 Ark lets you:

 * Take backups of your cluster and restore in case of loss.
-* Copy cluster resources across cloud providers.
+* Copy cluster resources across platforms.
+This includes cloud providers or on-premises installations.
 NOTE: Cloud volume migrations are not yet supported.
 * Replicate your production environment for development and testing environments.

 Ark consists of: